Tanushka-Chavan/Student_InfoTracker/README.md

+🎓 Student Info Tracker
-Student Info Tracker is a fun and hands-on Java project that lets you add, search, and delete student records using Hibernate and MySQL — all through a simple console interface.
+Student Info Tracker is a fun and hands-on Java project that lets you add, search, and delete student records using Hibernate and MySQL — all through a clean and interactive console interface.

 🌟 Project Highlights